Boxee Unveils Set-Top Box

 The Boxee Box will sport HDMI connectivity as well as S/PDIF, RCA audio and a pair of USB ports.
 It will have both an ethernet jack and WiFi.

-While all this makes the Boxee Box a pretty attractive — perhaps even superior — alternative to Vudu’s and Roku’s boxes, it’s important to remember that the best parts of the Box probably haven’t yet been invented.
+While all this makes the Boxee Box a pretty attractive alternative–perhaps even superior–to Vudu’s and Roku’s boxes, it’s important to remember that the best parts of the Box probably haven’t yet been invented.
 Since Boxee is open source, new applications and tweaks will probably start springing up by next summer.